-This document is published by Practical Law and can be found at: content.next.westlaw.com/w-001-0073Request a free trial and demonstration at: tr.com/practicallaw-home
+This document is published by Practical Law and can be found at: content.next.westlaw.com/w-001-0073 Request a free trial and demonstration at: tr.com/practicallaw-home

-A Standard Document model Written Information Security Program (WISP) addressing the requirements of Massachusetts's Data Security Regulation, the Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, updates to the Children's Online Privacy Protection Act (COPPA) implementing rules announced on January 16, 2025, and other state and federal laws and best practices.
+A Standard Document model Written Information Security Program (WISP) addressing the requirements of Massachusetts's Data Security Regulation, the Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, updates to the Children's Online Privacy Protection Act (COPPA) implementing rules effective June 23, 2025, and other state and federal laws and best practices.
 This Standard Document also includes integrated notes with important explanations and drafting tips.